2013 SAF - Paul Rudolph Scholarship

 The Sarasota High School Addition was commissioned in 1958 as part of a progressive public school construction campaign directed by Philip Hiss, chair of the Board of Public Instruction.
 Paul Rudolph's design for the expansion reflects a transition from the highly transparent structures of his mid-century practice to the more sculptural and textural forms of his later Brutalist Style work, exemplified by the Yale School of Art and Architecture Building (1963) where he served as Dean of the School of Architecture.

-Morris Hylton, Assistant Professor of Interior Design; Director of Historic Preservation, College of Design, Construction and Planning, University of Florida
+— Morris Hylton III, Assistant Professor of Interior Design; Director of Historic Preservation, College of Design, Construction and Planning, University of Florida

 Video: Former student Carl Abbott FAIA reminisces about legendary architect Paul Rudolph